PostgreSQL Configuration

 Changing configuration

-You can apply configuration changes by editing the postgresql
+You can apply configuration changes by editing the postgresql section of

-the Cluster
+the Cluster resource.

 After the change, the cluster instances will immediately reload the configuration to apply the changes.
 If the change involves a parameter requiring a restart, the operator will perform a rolling upgrade.